sanraith/aoc2022/README.md

 # aoc2022

 Solutions for Advent of Code 2022 in Rust with a complementary web runner.
-Web runner will be available at (WIP): <https://sanraith.github.io/aoc2022/>
+Web runner (WIP) will be available at: <https://sanraith.github.io/aoc2022/>
 All scaffold related requests are cached locally.

 ## Development environment setup